Jadon Sancho transfer news: Aston Villa exploring deal to sign Manchester United forward on loan

 Manchester United would prefer a permanent deal for the winger; Jadon Sancho has entered the final year of his United deal, however, United hold the option of a further year; Roma, Napoli and Juventus have been the clubs understood to have shown an interest in Sancho this summer

-Aston Villa are exploring a Deadline Day deal for Manchester United forward Jadon Sancho.
+Aston Villa are in talks over a Deadline Day deal for Manchester United forward Jadon Sancho.

 United would prefer a permanent deal, however, it is understood that current discussions are centred over a loan.